-Thus different companies have different capabilities as they will have different resources to draw on.
+This means different contract manufacturers will necessarily have different capabilities as they will have different resources to draw on.

-This then determines strategy – if you don’t have access to cheap raw materials and your competitors do, for example, you cannot hope to compete on price.
+The resources and capabilities you have will then determine strategy.
+For instance, if you don't have access to a unique manufacturing process and your competitors do, you cannot hope to compete on innovation.

-Competitive advantage, which drives growth and profitability, is derived from unique capabilities, which in turn are the combination of unique resources.
+Competitive advantage, which is a significant driver of growth and profitability, is derived from unique capabilities, which in turn are the combination of unique resources.

-If your company alone has particular knowledge, which then produces a unique process, that is a resource that creates a unique capability.
-That uniqueness leads to competitive advantage.
+For example, if your company alone has particular knowledge, which results in a unique process, that knowledge is a resource that will result in a unique capability.
+And that unique capability offers a competitive advantage.

-If follows then that a company ideally needs resources that are unique to them in order to beat the competition.
-This is essentially the idea behind the VRIN Model put forward by Barney and later amended to the VRIO model.
+It follows then; a company should possess resources that are unique to them to beat the competition.
+This is essentially the idea behind the VRIN Model put forward by Jay Barney and later amended to the VRIO model.